Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

-The Cost Scandal Affidavits
+The Cost Scandal Affidavits [8,258% Above Tariff]

 March 3rd, 2025

-A Felony Facilitated Through Legitimate Authorities.
+A Felony Facilitated Through Recognized Public Authorities.

-Bradshaw Construction Ltd. v.
+The case law concerning costs is clear.
+Per Bradshaw Construction Ltd. v.
 Bank of Nova Scotia (1991), 54 B.C.L.R.
-(2d) 309 (S.C.) at paragraph 44,
+(2d) 309 (S.C.) at paragraph 44;

-“Special costs are fees a reasonable client would pay a reasonably competent solicitor to do the work described in the bill”.
+"Special costs are fees a reasonable client would pay a reasonably competent solicitor to do the work described in the bill.".

-Gichuru v.
-Smith, 2014 BCCA 414 at paragraph 155,
+Likewise per Gichuru v.
+Smith, 2014 BCCA 414 at paragraph 155;

-“When assessing special costs, summarily or otherwise, a judge must only allow those fees that are objectively reasonable in the circumstances”
+“When assessing special costs, summarily or otherwise, a judge must only allow those fees that are objectively reasonable in the circumstances”.

 By way of further analogy, Northmont Resort Properties Ltd. v.
 Golberg, 2018 BCSC 151 had determined special costs in an amount of $333,000 for three hundred and seventy (370) actions, being $900 per action, at paragraph 50.
-Again, I was billed $376,201.97 for just nine (9) thirty-minute hearings (very short actions), and was denied customary recourse.
+I was billed $376,201.97 for just nine (9) thirty-minute hearings (very short actions), and was denied customary recourse.
 That's an average of $41,217.53 per action in my case, which paragraph 10 in the MacKinnon Affidavits state were reasonably required, and were billed to the CAGE.
-There were seven (7) lawyers and two (2) paralegals assigned to the file, alongside one who represented the CAGE as an articled student.
-No reasonable litigant would agree to that.
-No reputable law firm would propose it.
-No self-respecting and unbiased adjudicator or registrar would approve it.
-The Clerks Notes are shown below the Affidavits.
-The data and legal tests yield a prima facie account of felony facilitated through legitimate authorities.
-It happened in Canada.
+The one twenty-minute hearing in S-229680 was billed at $78,385.36, which exceeds current data concerning Canada's average annual salary of $59,020 at the time of this update (source here).

-R. v.
+A scandal such as this is expected to be corrected with aplomb, including at the SCC level.
+Per R. v.
 C.P., 2021 SCC 19 at paragraph 137;

 “There is no basis to believe that a serious argument pointing to a miscarriage of justice would not meet the public interest standard for leave to appeal to the Court [...]
 The Supreme Court would and does exercise its leave requirement in accordance with the principles of fundamental justice.”